hasibuli/WP-Creative-Portfolio/readme.txt

 3. Just copy and paste " <strong>[CREATIVE-PORTFOLIO]</strong> in the post/page" where you want to display portfolio.
 4. Open wp-creative-portfolio.php file to change your display content number word.
 Just change value of <?php echo excerpt(10); ?>.

-== Frequently asked questions ==
-= Can it possible to use throw shordcode? =
-Yes.
-= Could it possible to places this ticker on post or page? = Yes.

-== Screenshots ==
-1. Portfolio Settings
-2. All Item
-3. Single Item

 == Changelog ==